QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `WalterModemSocketListenState`

-This enumeration represents the listen state of the socket
+This enumeration represents the listen state of the socket.

 <!-- tabs:start -->